 When he arrived in the village of Do Long, along the Nhị Hà River (present-day Hanoi), he decided to settle and practice at the temple near West Lake.
 Thanks to his advanced spiritual powers, he defeated demons and protected the local villagers.
 In gratitude, the villagers established a temple to worship Huyen Thien Tran Vu right at the temple where he practiced, naming it Tran Vu Quan.

-In another version of the legend, Huyen Thien Tran Vu was a celestial envoy sent by the Jade Emperor to vanquish a nine-tailed fox spirit that plagued the lives of the people in the Long Do Village.
-Consequently, when the capital was moved to Thang Long, King Ly Thai To erected the Huyen Thien Tran Vu Temple in the north to safeguard against malevolent spirits harming the villagers.
+In another version of the legend, the Jade Emperor sent Huyen Thien Tran Vu as a celestial envoy to defeat a nine-tailed fox spirit that tormented the people of Long Do Village.
+Later, when King Ly Thai To moved the capital to Thang Long, he built the Huyen Thien Tran Vu Temple in the north to protect the villagers from malevolent spirits.

 You can explore another famous temple in Hanoi: Tran Quoc Pagoda – An ancient temple with a history of over 1500 years.